MxAshUp/tubulus/README.md

 THOUGHTS
  - Should resources mid-sequence be able to be handled by out-of-sequence handlers (like even the first step in the sequence?).
 Ie exclusive privilege scope?
+ - How to handle errors throw during 'scope'?